shaigundersen/AnomalyDetectionWebApp/README.md

 Server-side: To run the app on your local computer, ---

 Client-side: When opening the app, the client needs to choose an algorithm of anomaly detection from the given list, load a train and current CSV flights file (with features at the first line), and then press the "Submit" button.
+Another option is sending HTTP POST requests directly to the server (with the same parameters) and receiving the JSON as well.
 ### Further Documentation
 See UML diagrams under "UMLS" directory.